wombleton/gitlaw-nz/acts/C/Crown Entities Act 2004.md

 ##### 97 Subsidiaries: rules applying to all Crown entities

-*   A Crown entity (the _parent_) must ensure, to the extent of its powers, that each of its Crown entity subsidiaries---
+*   A Crown entity (the _parent_) must ensure, to the extent that it is reasonably able to do so, that each of its Crown entity subsidiaries---

     *   (a) does not do anything that the parent itself does not have the power to do; and